Catwoman

 9 years ago - 14-year-old Holly overdoses, but is nursed through it in a homeless shelter by Karon, who starts to help her fight her addiction.

-8 years ago - 15-year-old Holly breaks into Selina Kyle's building & finds her there.
-She's invited to stay, becoming Selina's roommate & confidant, regularly training with her.
+8 years ago - 15-year-old Holly discovers that Selina Kyle has moved back into her building.
+She's invited to stay, becoming Selina's roommate & confidant, regularly training with her, and with Ted Grant.

 7 years ago - 16-year-old Holly is threatened by one of the East End street gangs to join them or else.
 Slam Bradley puts a stop to it, getting them all arrested and taking the gang apart.
 She & Karon start dating.

-5 years ago - 18-year-old Holly is kidnapped & beaten by Roman Sionis's men and threatened with torture, but is able to fight back and escape, saving Slam Bradley.
+5 years ago - 18-year-old Holly is kidnapped & beaten by Roman Sionis's men and threatened with torture, but is able to fight back and escape, saving Slam Bradley, bringing him to Ted Grant's gym.
 Karon learns that Selina Kyle is Catwoman and that Holly works for her.
 Karon tells Holly that if they are going to be together she needs to know everything, and for Holly to listen when told she's going too far.
+Holly starts to work with Ted, occasionally donning her own Wildcat persona.

 3 years ago - 20-year-old Holly becomes a new Catwoman when Selina Kyle has her daughter Helena Kyle, and moves to the Université Notre Dame Des Ombres.
-Slam Bradley helps her.
+Slam Bradley & Ted Grant help her.
 Karon understands that it is helping her, so she supports her despite worrying about her safety.
+During No Man's Land she helps keep the people forced to stay behind in the East End safe.

 1 year ago - 22-year-old Holly goes on a mission to push Oswald Cobblepot's thugs out of the East End when they beat up Karon trying to expand their territory.